 HOW TO BECOME AN INTERN

-Interning with the Food Bank of Northeast Georgia provides excellent experience and opportunities to serve members of our local community struggling with food insecurity.
-An internship provides first-hand knowledge and experience working alongside professionals specializing in nutrition, leadership, social work, horticulture, and warehouse distribution within our facility.
+Internships with the Food Bank of Northeast Georgia provide excellent experience and opportunities to serve members of our local community struggling with food insecurity.
+An internship provides first-hand knowledge and experience working alongside professionals specializing in nutrition, leadership, social work, and warehouse operations and distribution within our facility.
 Expectations for interns vary depending on circumstances and the department applied for.
 However, these positions often involve assisting a department and typically require some skills related to Microsoft applications, data entry, and time management.

-All internships with the Food Bank of Northeast Georgia are unpaid and will typically take place on-site at our Food Bank warehouses.
-Interns must be available to work 2-3 days a week during our open hours for a minimum of 10 hours a week for 3 or more months.
-All interns must be fully vaccinated before being instated at the Food Bank of Northeast Georgia; all interns will need to provide a picture of their Covid-19 Vacciation Record Card or provide proof in-person for verification.
+All internships with the Food Bank of Northeast Georgia are unpaid and will typically take place on-site at one of our two Food Bank warehouses.
+Interns must be available to work 2-3 days a week during our open hours for a minimum of 8 hours a week for 3 or more months.
+All interns must be fully vaccinated before being instated at the Food Bank of Northeast Georgia; all interns will need to provide a picture of their Covid-19 Vaccination Record Card or provide proof in-person for verification.

-To apply for an internship with the Food Bank of Northeast Georgia in Athens, please email a cover letter, a resumé, your availability, and a photo of your Covid-19 Vacciation Record Card to:
+To apply for an internship with the Food Bank of Northeast Georgia in Athens, please email a cover letter, a resumé, your availability, and a photo of your Covid-19 Vaccination Record Card to:

-For those looking for an opportunity to intern in the Mountain Distribution center in Rabun county, please email a cover letter, a resumé, your availability, and a photo of your Covid-19 Vacciation Record Card to:
+For those looking for an opportunity to intern at the Food Bank’s Mountain Branch in Rabun County, please email a cover letter, a resumé, your availability, and a photo of your Covid-19 Vaccination Record Card to:

 LOCATION AND HOURS OF OPERATION

-Our hours of operation for both facilities are Monday-Friday from 8:00 a.m. to 4:30 p.m. but we may have scheduled volunteer programs outside our normal hours.
+Our hours of operation for both facilities are Monday-Friday from 8:00 a.m. to 4:30 p.m. but we sometimes host scheduled volunteer programs outside of normal hours.
 The Athens Branch and main warehouse of the Food Bank of Northeast Georgia is located at 861 Newton Bridge Road, Athens, GA.
-The Mountain Distribution Center in Rabun County is located at 5312 Highway 441 South, Tiger, GA.
+The Mountain Distribution Branch in Rabun County is located at 46 Plaza Way, Clayton, GA.